ssubedi09/CAPM-Analysis/README.md

 ## 📊 Visual Analysis: GOOGL vs SPY (2020-2025)

-The script generates a dual-plot visualization comparing the selected stock (e.g., Google) against the benchmark.
+The top plot below shows the performance of GOOGL against SPY over 5 years.
+The bottom plot shows alpha and beta evaluation for GOOGL compared to the market(SPY in this case).

 ![CAPM Analysis Plot](googl.png)
 *Figure 1: Top: Normalized price performance (2020–2025).
 Bottom: Linear regression of monthly excess returns establishing the stock's Beta.*